Welcome to Footprints of Sussex

 We have been living and working in West Sussex, at the foot of the South Downs, for most of our lives and 30 years ago

 founded the family business 'Footprints of Sussex '.
-We are The South Downs Way National Trail specialists, whether it be on our Annual Walk, one of the many self guided walking holidays and short breaks offered by our 'friends & family' at PEAR TREE TOURS or on one of the trails that we have created in the South Downs National Park...
+We are The South Downs Way National Trail specialists, whether it be on our Annual Walk, one of the many self guided walking holidays and short breaks offered us or on one of the trails that we have created in the South Downs National Park...

 The South Downs Way is a long distance footpath and bridleway running along the South Downs in Southern England, and is one of 15 National Trails in England and Wales.
 The trail runs for 100 miles (160 km) from the ancient cathedral city (and first capital of England) Winchester in the West, through to the white chalky cliffs of the Seven Sisters and Beachy Head at Eastbourne in the East.